wohaco/despace/venera_13_14.md

 **Lander**

-The descent lander was a hermetically-sealed pressure vessel, which contained most of the instrumentation and electronics, mounted on a ring-shaped landing platform and topped by an antenna.
+The descent lander was a hermetically-sealed pressure vessel, which contained most of the instrumentation and electronics, mounted on a ring‑shaped landing platform and topped by an antenna.
 At the periphery of the shock absorber ring, metal teeth were added to increase the stability of the spacecraft during the aerodynamic descent and reduce the landing stiffness that took place in the 1978 program.
 It carried instruments to take chemical and isotopic measurements, monitor the spectrum of scattered sunlight, and record electric discharges during its descent phase through the Venusian atmosphere.
-The spacecraft utilized a camera system, an X-ray fluorescence spectrometer, a screw drill and surface sampler, a dynamic penetrometer, and a seismometer to conduct investigations on the surface.
+The spacecraft utilized a camera system, an X‑ray fluorescence spectrometer, a screw drill and surface sampler, a dynamic penetrometer, and a seismometer to conduct investigations on the surface.

 The cameras were installed inside the airtight and thermally insulated compartment and a survey was carried out through a cylindrical window with a periscope system.
 The design of the covers covering the lenses of television cameras has been discard.
 78 tests were conducted to verify their discharge.
 The soil sampling system was redesigned to eliminate problems encountered on [Venera 11 and Venera 12](venera_11_12.md).
 In particular, the soil should have been delivered into the chamber using the squib.